bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 **0. General instructions.**

 You will need to create a USB DOS boot stick.
 Unpack the respective MEBLAST (MEBX20) package to the USB drive, unpack imet8.zip file to the USB drive into IMET8 folder.
 This imet8.zip file includes a suitable fpt version, and a few other useful utilities.
 Copy the desired modded BIOS section and the boot block section into the IMET8 folder.
-The procedures will be done under DOS using the command line, familirize yourself with DOS commands, such as cd, ren, dir, etc. It is a bit like Linux but more limited.
+The procedures will be done under DOS using the command line, familiarize yourself with DOS commands, such as cd, ren, dir, etc. It is a bit like Linux but more limited.

  Boot the USB stick in compatibility mode.
 If the computer does not see the stick, do BIOS reset by unplugging the machine, and holding the BIOS reset button for 10 seconds.
 Then it should see it.

- Backup your currect BIOS chip early, and often.
+ Backup your current BIOS chip early, and often.
 A convenient batch script "backup" is provided in imet8.zip file.
 Here is how to use it:

 cd IMET8